supernum163/wly/content/post/HIVE_02常用数据定义语句梳理.md

   comment "name：学生姓名，class：班级，year：入学年份"
   partitioned by (year int)
   row format delimited
-    fields terminated by ","
+    fields terminated by "," escaped by "\\" collection items terminated by ";"
+    map keys terminated by ":"
     lines terminated by "\n"
+    null defined as "NULL"
   stored as textfile
   tblproperties ("skip.header.line.count" = "1")
 ;